Thursday, 31 October 2024

 Debate resumed.

-Michael O’BRIEN (Malvern) (14:55): Before the lunch break I was – I should probably thank the Heart Foundation for the free socks I got for my heart health check.
+Michael O’BRIEN (Malvern) (14:55): I should probably thank the Heart Foundation for the free socks I got for my heart health check during the lunchbreak.
 They were quite surprised.
 They said, ‘You used to be Treasurer, didn’t you?’
-I said, ‘Yes.’
+I said yes.
 They said, ‘We didn’t think you had a heart.’
 I do have a heart, but apparently the blood pressure is a little bit high.
 Who would have thought, being in this place, that your blood pressure could get up?
 But anyway, there we go.

 We are not going to oppose a bill that delivers a tiny, temporary reprieve for 12 months of a tax that the Labor government imposed.
 We are not going to be bloody-minded.
 We actually want to see lower taxes across Victoria.
 But please, spare us the claims that this is some wonderful version of tax reform, because we know that it is not.
 Stealing $10 from the collection plate and putting $1 back does not make you a good person, but that is the effect of this bill.
 They have stolen $10 out of the church collection plate, they have put $1 back in and they expect to be praised for it –

 Michael O’BRIEN: and to claim a tax deduction as well, no doubt, member for Caulfield.
-When you had the REIV making very clear at the time this tax was first imposed that it would lead to a housing crisis – well, the chickens have come home to roost.
+You had the REIV making very clear at the time this tax was first imposed that it would lead to a housing crisis.
+Well, the chickens have come home to roost.
 But unfortunately for Victorians, they are the ones who are paying the price for the appalling economic and tax policies of an inept Labor government.

 Katie HALL (Footscray) (14:58): It is a delight to make a contribution to this bill, the Duties Amendment (More Homes) Bill 2024.
 We have spent the last week talking about more homes for Victorians.
 It is very confusing listening to the Liberal Party.
 You are not quite sure if they are for it or agin it.
 The member for Malvern was talking about chickens for about 5 minutes.
 He has just chickened out of the chamber.
 You would think that the Liberal Party, who opposed us debating this legislation and bringing it on to deliver this tax cut to deliver more homes, would have been more fulsome in their support, but because they are negative Nellies they cannot quite bring themselves to say, ‘That’s a good thing.
 Let’s get this done.’